Camilla Speaks Out on Meghan's Family Drama Before Wedding: 'We Wondered What Would Happen Next'

-Camilla, Duchess of Cornwall described Prince Harry and Meghan Makle’s royal wedding as “uplifting,” but admitted that even the royal family hadn’t been sure “what would happen next” amid the drama that ensued in the days leading up to the ceremony.
+Camilla, Duchess of Cornwall described Prince Harry and Meghan Markle’s royal wedding as “uplifting,” but admitted that even the royal family hadn’t been sure “what would happen next” in an apparent reference to the family drama that ensued in the days leading up to the ceremony.

 During a visit to 5 News in London on Wednesday, Camilla told reporters: “It was such a lovely day.
 Just everything went right.
 We all wondered whatever would happen next and then everything went right.”